 Who is Eligible?

 Our Employment Specialists will help you obtain the active DOR authorization if needed.
-To speak with a DOR our Employment Specialists please call (415) 339-2837.
+For more information on eligibility, please call Ms. Blia Xiong, HR Operations Director at (415) 339-2837.

 What is an Individual Service Plan?